fluttercommunity/flutter_workmanager/README.md

 void main() {
   Workmanager.initialize(
     callbackDispatcher, // The top level function, aka Flutter entry point
-    isInDebugMode: true // If enabled it will post a notificiation whenever the task is running.
-Handy for debugging tasks ) runApp(MyApp());
+    isInDebugMode: true // If enabled it will post a notification whenever the task is running.
+Handy for debugging tasks );
+  Workmanager.registerOneOffTask("1", "simpleTask");
+  runApp(MyApp());
 }
 ```

 > The `callbackDispatcher` needs to be either a static function or a top level function to be accessible as a Flutter entry point.

-## Android usage
+---

+# Customisation (Android only!)

 Two kinds of background tasks can be registered :
 - **One off task** : runs only once